-Weight loss - you may lose weight.
-This is probably the only time when you will be told it is OK to eat foods which are high in fat.
-Eat a little and often.
+Weight loss - You may lose weight.
+This is probably the only time when you will be told it is fine to eat foods that are high in fat.
+Eat little and often.

-Late effects - there is increasing evidence that radiation to large part of normal brain (whole brain radiotherapy (WBRT)) causes effects years after treatment, called late effects.
-These effects can include impairment in memory, concentration, and higher mental functions.
-This is the reason why wherever possible focused treatment, particularly radiosurgery (see below), is increasingly used instead.
+Late effects - There is increasing evidence that radiation can cause effects years after treatment, called late effects.
+These effects can include impairment in memory, concentration and higher mental functions.
+This is the reason why, wherever possible, focused treatment, particularly radiosurgery (see below), is increasingly used.